brianshumate/firefix/README.md

 Firefix is a custom `user.js` file for Mozilla Firefox.

-The aim is to disable numerous features which can leak information to third parties while you are browsing the web with Firefox.
+The aim is to disable numerous features which can leak sensitive information to third parties while you are browsing the web with Firefox, including the following items:

+* Enable Google Safe Browsing, but don't leak browsing history
+* Disable Firefox stability/performance reporting
+* Disable Telemetry usage statistics reporting
+* Disable WebRTC to prevent leaking of your IP address
+* Disable Encrypted Media Extensions
+* Disable Firefox Hello
+* Disable Pocket integration
+* Disable Geolocation
+* Disable Search suggestions

 ## Usage